Krokodyl/dokapon-english/README.md

 # Dokapon Gen

-This project is a Java program that generates a translation file (.bps) for the Super Nintendo video game **Dokapon 3-2-1: Arashi o Yobu Yuujou** (ドカポン3・2・1 〜嵐を呼ぶ友情〜)
+This project is a Java program that generates a translation file (.bps) for the Super Nintendo video game:
+**Dokapon 3-2-1: Arashi o Yobu Yuujou** (ドカポン3・2・1 〜嵐を呼ぶ友情〜)

 # The patch file

-The patch file is available : https://github.com/Krokodyl/dokapon-english/blob/master/roms/Dokapon%203-2-1%20-%20Arashi%20wo%20Yobu%20Yujo%20(J).smc
+The latest patch file is available : [Dokapon 3-2-1 English.bps](https://github.com/Krokodyl/dokapon-english/blob/master/roms/Dokapon%203-2-1%20-%20English.bps)

 ## Requirements